-For over 50 years this roller caster in Missouri has been taking riders on an extreme, intense ride, and it's gearing up for another season.
+For more than 50 years, this historic roller caster in Missouri has been taking riders on extreme and intense rides.

 The River King Mine Train at Six Flags St. Louis has been around since 1971 and at first, had side-by-side tracks.
 One of the tracks was sold to the Dollywood theme park where it was in operation from 1989-1998.
 It was then moved to the Magic Springs in Hot Springs, Arkansas, but the Six Flags mine train is still in operation today.